wubw/BinweiBlog/2018/cryptography_introduction.rst

 .. image:: images/des.jpg

-* DESK uses a key schedule for encryption
+* DES uses a key schedule for encryption
 * The key schedule generates sub keys for each of the 16 rounds
 * 56 bit key is split in half
 * For each round sub keys are bit rotated left